Jil Teichmann: 2013–18: First steps

-2019–20: Breakthrough, two WTA Tour singles titles, top 100
+2019–20: Two WTA Tour singles titles, top 100

-Teichmann won her first WTA Tour singles title when she came through the qualifiers to win the Prague Open in May 2019, beating Karolína Muchová in the final.
+Teichmann won her first WTA Tour singles title when she came through qualifying to win the Prague Open in May 2019, beating Karolína Muchová in the final.
 The win took her into the top 100 of the WTA rankings.
 In July, she reached quarterfinals of the Swiss Open, where she lost to Tamara Korpatsch.
 The following week, she won the Palermo Ladies Open, securing her first top-10 win with a victory over Kiki Bertens in the final.
-In August 2020, she reached another WTA final, but lost to Jennifer Brady at the Lexington Challenger.
+In August 2020, she reached another tour final, but lost to Jennifer Brady at the Lexington Challenger.
 In September, she reached the quarterfinals of the Internationaux de Strasbourg, where she lost to Elina Svitolina.

-2021: First WTA 1000 final, four top-10 wins, top 50
+2021: WTA 1000 final, four top-10 wins

-The first two tournaments of the year were unsuccessful for Teichmann.
-First, she played at the Australian Open warm-up event Gippsland Trophy, where she lost to Coco Gauff in the first round.
-Then she played at the Australian Open but again lost to Gauff.
-After these losses, she made progress by getting to the quarterfinal at the Phillip Island Trophy in Melbourne.
+At the Australian Open warm-up event Gippsland Trophy, she lost to Coco Gauff in the first round.
+Then, at the Australian Open, she was beaten again by Gauff.
+After these losses, she made progress by getting to the quarterfinals at the Phillip Island Trophy in Melbourne.
 She defeated three Romanian players in a row, Mihaela Buzărnescu, Monica Niculescu and Patricia Maria Țig, right before she faced a loss against Marie Bouzková.

 The following week, Teichmann advanced to her first Premier-level semifinal at Adelaide.
 On her way, she defeated Kristina Mladenovic, Wang Qiang and Anastasija Sevastova.
 Eventual champion Iga Świątek prevailed in straight sets in the semifinals.

 Her next step was the WTA 1000 event in Dubai.
 After defeating qualifier Katarina Zavatska in the first round, she upset top-10 player Petra Kvitová and reached her first WTA 1000 third round.
 She followed this up with a win over Ons Jabeur and then took her revenge against Gauff for the two consecutive losses that year.
 With the win she entered the semifinals where she faced Barbora Krejčíková, and lost in straight sets.
 As a result, she reached the top 50 at world No. 41, on 15 March 2021.

-During her next tournament, the WTA 1000 Miami Open, she was forced to retire during her first-round match against Paula Badosa.
+At her next tournament, the WTA 1000 Miami Open, she was forced to retire during her first-round match against Paula Badosa.
 However, she then came to the Madrid Open, starting with an upset over world No. 5, Svitolina, saving six match points.
 In the following round, she was eliminated by Badosa in three sets.

-At the WTA 1000 Cincinnati Open, Teichmann, ranked 76th, reached the final as a wildcard defeating en route world No. 2 and second seed, Naomi Osaka, in the round of 16, tenth seed compatriot Belinda Bencic in the quarterfinals, and fifth seed Karolína Plíšková in the semifinals to make the biggest final in her career.
+Ranked 76th at the WTA 1000 Cincinnati Open, Teichmann reached the final as a wildcard player, defeating en-route world No. 2 and second seed, Naomi Osaka, in the round of 16, tenth seed compatriot Belinda Bencic in the quarterfinals, and fifth seed Karolína Plíšková in the semifinals to make the biggest final in her career.